 • Weststeijn, Thijs.
 "Cultural Reflections on Porcelain in the 17th-Century Netherlands."
 In Chinese and Japanese Porcelain for the Dutch Golden Age, edited by Jan van Campen and Titus Eliéns, The Hague Groningen Leeuwarden: Waanders Uitgevers, 2014.

-False Attributions & Fakes
+False Attributions and Fakes

 Ben Broos' essay, "Vermeer: Malice and Misconception" (Vermeer Studies, 1998), outlines the problems of erroneous attributions and fakes since Vermeer's rediscovery in the 1850s.
 He also casts serious doubts on the most recent attribution of the Saint Praxedis by one of the foremost Vermeer scholars, Arthur K. Wheelock Jr.